ryanmasondavies/Specify/README.md

         [[object should] beGreen];
     });

-If the block is ommitted, Beehive will ignore the example.
+If the block is omitted, Beehive will ignore the example.
 The `PENDING` command allows you to mark examples as pending:

     it(@"should be green", PENDING);